martingerdin/tern-pilot/pilot-publication/manuscript.md

 # Abstract

-**Importance** Trauma life support training programmes aim to improve early trauma care but there is high-quality evidence to show that they improve patient outcomes.
+**Importance** There is no high-quality evidence to show that trauma life support training programmes improve patient outcomes.

 **Objective** To assess the feasibility of conducting a cluster randomised controlled trial comparing the effect of Advanced Trauma Life